Summer Undergraduate Research Fellowship (SURF) Program

 Each fellow is expected to complete a minimum ten-week summer research training program encompassing a diversity of enrichment activities, such as: research seminars, technical demonstrations; elevator pitch competitions, poster presentations, social events, and field trips to local industries and academic institutions.

-Faculty who serve in the ASPET SURF Program engage in active mentorship to support student research across the following specialties:
+Faculty who serve in the ASPET SURF Program engage in active mentorship to support student research across the following specialties.
+Prior to applying, we strongly encourage prospective applicants to contact the faculty mentors with whom they are interested in working.
+We'd love to hear from you!

 |Brendan Stamper, PhD (Program Director)||Toxicology|